DennisPing/Windows-10-Cpp-MinGW64/README.md

 # How to get Cmake and Make to Work Natively in Windows 10

+:rocket: **End goal: To create the same developer setup as Mac and Linux without having to rely on proprietary Microsoft Visual Studio (MSVC).**

-**Important Note: You will need to run most commands as an Administrator in the Command Prompt.
-Windows is pretty strict.**
+**Note: You will need to run most commands as an Administrator in the Command Prompt.**

 ## :one: Install Chocolately